Oosh74/EA_Skills_Test/README.md

 # This app is currently under development.

 # Data Dashboard:
 This app is a data visualization tool.
+The goal of this app is to demonstrate API data retrieval abilities, to create a demo of what a data visualization app could look like, and charting the retrieved data.
 Currently, the app allows to see charts and graphs for a provided data set, and retrieval options that include:
 - Print Page
 - Save Page as 'PDF' (Broken)
 - Download Data